-Many of the dogs used in puppy mill breeding operations (even the nice sounding ‘family breeder’ ones) are kept primarily in cages and kennels for most of their life.
+Many of the dogs used in puppy mill breeding operations (even the nice-sounding ‘family breeder’ ones) are kept primarily in cages and kennels for most of their life.
 They are not often, if at all offered any kind of enrichment outside of this environment.
-These dogs receive no training titles (Canine Good Citizen) or show titles, and wouldn’t likely be able to obtain them anyways.
+These dogs receive no training titles (Canine Good Citizen) or show titles, and wouldn’t likely be able to obtain them anyway.

-The puppies are raised inside of this cage or a small ‘whelping area’, and removed prior to 8 weeks so they can be shipped to pet stores.
+The puppies are raised inside of this cage or a small ‘whelping area’, and removed before 8 weeks so they can be shipped to pet stores.
 On her next heat cycle, the mom is bred again.

-Once she no longer produces babies, they either euthanize her (often inhumanely) or dump her on a rescue, where she often requires significant physical and emotional rehabilitation.
+Once she no longer produces babies, they either euthanize her (often inhumanely) or dump her in a rescue, where she often requires significant physical and emotional rehabilitation.

 You reward the people for breeding dogs this way.
 You give them money to continue doing it.

 You may have ‘saved’ the one cute, scrawny, sickly-looking puppy that came with a ‘health guarantee’ and ‘papers’, but that’s it.

 The mother of your dog will be bred again.
 She will produce more puppies just like yours that will end up in the pet store, and you paid them to do it.